postgres-ai/postgres-checkup/README.md

 # Demo

-An automatically generated fresh demonstration based on the code in the master branch (only single node analyzed): https://gitlab.com/postgres-ai-team/postgres-checkup-tests/tree/master/master
+Auto-generated demonstration based on the code in the master branch (only single node analyzed): https://gitlab.com/postgres-ai-team/postgres-checkup-tests/tree/master/master

+# Disclaimer: This Tools is for DBA Experts

+Each report consists of 3 sections: Observations, Conclusions, and Recommendations.
+As of March 2019, only Observations are filled automatically.
+To treat the data correctly, you need deep Postgres knowledge.

+You can get Conclusions, and Recommendations from the Postgres.ai team for free, send us your .json and .md with filled Observations sections: checkup@postgres.ai.
+Limited time only.
+We're a small team, so "restrictions apply".

 # About